 A range of activities designed to meet the needs and interests of different students will be offered by staff.
 Students will select one activity of their choice in which to participate during their final morning.

 Students will participate in a series of fun, co-operative activities to increase critical thinking skills, learn to work with one another, and apply these skills to accomplish team goals.
-Students will use equipment such as pool noodles, bull ring, along with a variety of our low elements to complete a series of group challenges designed to foster communication, collaboration, and creative problem solving.
-Prior to using our low elements, students will learn appropriate safety protocols, such as effective spotting technique.
+Students will use equipment such as pool noodles, bull ring, along with a variety of our challenge course elements to complete a series of group challenges designed to foster communication, collaboration, and creative problem solving.
+Prior to using our challenge course (low elements), students will learn appropriate safety protocols, such as effective spotting technique.

 Explore the trails around Sheldon by mountain bike!
 Students will learn and demonstrate the basic safety skills required to mountain bike in an open practice course setting prior to riding the trails at Sheldon.
 Students will be given safety glasses and helmets to wear, and have a choice of difficulty level.